-Prerequisite at least one of the above courses.
+Prerequisite: COM 366, PHO 421 or permission of instructor.
 Introduction of terminology and methodology for critical viewing of films.
 Introduction to the role of theory in film analysis.
 Practice in reading films as reflecting social, cultural, religious, economic and aesthetic values of the periods and countries which produce the films.